 Want to know more?

-There is some evidence to show this procedure may reduce asthma attacks and improve the quality of life of someone with severe asthma.
+There's some evidence to suggest this procedure may reduce asthma attacks and improve the quality of life of someone with severe asthma.

-However, the long-term risks and benefits are not yet fully understood.
-There is a small risk it will trigger an asthma attack, which sometimes requires hospital admission.
+But the long-term risks and benefits are not yet fully understood.
+There's a small risk it could trigger an asthma attack and cause other complications.

-You should discuss this procedure fully with your clinician if the treatment is offered.
+Make sure you discuss this procedure fully with your doctor or surgeon if it's offered.

 Want to know more?